krishnak-pandit/ElectiveAssistant/README.md

 **Note**: Only `OPENAI_API_KEY` is strictly required.
 The others enable additional features.

-## Customization Guide

-### Changing the AI's Name and Identity

-1. Open `config.ts`
-2. Modify `AI_NAME` and `OWNER_NAME`
-3. Update `WELCOME_MESSAGE` if desired
-4. Commit and push changes to trigger a new Vercel deployment

-### Adjusting AI Behavior

-1. Open `prompts.ts`
-2. Edit the relevant prompt section:
-   - `TONE_STYLE_PROMPT` - Change communication style
-   - `GUARDRAILS_PROMPT` - Modify safety rules
-   - `TOOL_CALLING_PROMPT` - Adjust when tools are used
-   - `CITATIONS_PROMPT` - Change citation format
-3. Commit and push changes to trigger a new Vercel deployment

-### Customizing Moderation Messages

-1. Open `config.ts`
-2. Find the `MODERATION_DENIAL_MESSAGE_*` constants
-3. Update the messages to match your brand voice
-4. These messages appear when content is flagged

-### Changing the AI Model

-1. Open `config.ts`
-2. Modify the `MODEL` export (line 4)
-3. Available models depend on your AI SDK provider
-4. Update API keys in `.env.local` if switching providers

-### Adding or Removing Tools

-Tools are located in `app/api/chat/tools/`.
-To add a new tool:

-1. Create a new file in `app/api/chat/tools/`
-2. Import and add it to `app/api/chat/route.ts` in the `tools` object
-3. Add UI display logic in `components/messages/tool-call.tsx`
-4. See `AGENTS.md` for more technical details

 ## Architecture Overview

 The application follows a simple request-response flow: